selimgokirmak/Koelnmesse-Supported-Events/README.md

 ### ❓ How to identify a supported website:

-✅ The page URL usually ends with `/list-of-exhibitors/`.
+✅ Exhibitor listing page URL usually ends with `/list-of-exhibitors/`.

+- An example event website URL: https://www.hh-cologne.com/hh-cologne-exhibitors/list-of-exhibitors/

-✅ There should be an `Exhibitor Search` option under one of the menus (like in the image).
+✅ There could be an `Exhibitor Search` option under one of the menus (like in the image).

 ✅ Exhibitor listing page format should be the same as the sample websites below.